 What Are The Main Kinds Of Recruiters?

-There are a few main types of recruiters, including in-house recruiters, staffing agencies, and executive recruiters.
+There are a few different types of recruiters, including in-house recruiters, staffing agencies, and executive recruiters.

 Two types of recruiting models dominate the modern industry: contingency and retainer.
 While both types ultimately have similar goals, the differences in business models have led to a differentiation between the two in regard to tactics, goals, and philosophies.

-Retained recruiters are search consultants that receive an upfront payment from their partners to find and present a highly-refined pool of qualified candidates.
+Retained recruiters receive an upfront payment from their partners to find and present a highly-refined pool of qualified candidates.
 Retainer agreements typically involve additional payments at significant milestones like transitioning from the search to the interview process or negotiating a final contract with a candidate.

 Retainer recruiters may work on a smaller number of positions to maintain a high level of engagement.
 Despite adhering to a different search, presentation, and payment process, most retained recruiters charge a fee that aligns with their contingency-based colleagues – 25-35%.

 Quick Look at Different Types of Recruitment

 |Contingent Recruiter||A contingent recruiter is only paid when they fill your role to spec.|

 |Retained Recruiter||A retained recruiter acts as a partner in defining and building your talent strategy.|